-With published status, you have the ability to control when an event page goes live and when it becomes inaccessible to the public.
+Splash allows you to control when an event page becomes accessible to the public with publish status.

 On this page: